MiguelRocha2001/SEC-HDSLedger-G04/Report.md

 Confidentiality is not implemented for this stage, for simplicity, since it is not required for the well funtioning of the blockchain.

-Itegrity is ensured with the use of digital signatures, not allwoing byzanthine processes to change any message content.
+Integrity is ensured with the use of digital signatures, not allwoing byzanthine processes to change any message content.
 The main threat is if the byzantine process relays an authenticated message that was sent by a correct process in a previous instance/round.
 Yet, this wont make much harm since that message refers only to a previous instance.